qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 That convenience in OOP languages will lead to troubles in Rust.
 It's recommended to pass extra arguments instead of having circular reference.

-Note that due to previously mentioned contagious borrow issue, you cannot mutably borrow child and parent at the same time.
-The workaround is to **do a split borrow on parent and pass the individual components of parent**.
-The Rust code will have to pass more arguments and be more verbose than in other languages.
+Note that due to previously mentioned contagious borrow issue, you cannot mutably borrow child and parent at the same time (except using interior mutability).
+The workaround is to 1. do a split borrow on parent and pass the individual components of parent (pass more arguments and be more verbose than in other languages) 2. use interior mutability (e.g. `RefCell`, `Mutex`, `QCell`).

+### The callback circular reference

+**Observer pattern** is commonly used in GUI and other dynamic reactive systems.
+When a parent owns a child, but parent want to be notified when some event happens on child, the parent register callback to child, and child calls callback when event happens.

+However, as the callback need to tell parent, the callback function object have to reference the parent.
+Then it creates circular reference: **parent references child, child references callback, callback references parent**, as mentioned previously in case 2.

+Solutions:

+- Use reference counting and interior mutability.
+The classical ones: `Rc<RefCell<T>>` (singlethreaded), `Arc<RwLock<T>>` (multithreaded).
+I also recommend using [`QCell`](https://docs.rs/qcell/latest/qcell/) (elaborated below): `Rc<QCell<T>>`, `Arc<QCell<T>>`.

+  The back-reference (callback to parent, child to parent) should use `Weak` to avoid memory leak.
+- Use event bus to replace callbacks.
+Similar to the previous deferred mutation, we turn event into data.
+Each component listen to specific "event channel" or "event topic".
+When something happens, put the event into event bus, then event bus notifies components.
+- Use ID/handle to replace reference (elaborated later).

+### The circular reference that's inherent in data structure

+In the previously mentioned case 3 and case 4, circular reference is needed in data structure.

+Solutions:

+- Use reference counting and interior mutability (previously mentioned).
+This is **recommended when there are many different types of components and you want to add new types easily** (like in GUI).
+- Use ID/handle to replace reference (elaborated later).
+This is **recommended when you want more compact memory layout, and you rarely need to add new types into data** (suitable for data-intensive cases, can obtain better performance due to cache-friendliness).

 ## Use handle/ID to replace reference

+## Interior mutability: `RefCell`, locks, `QCell`

 ---